 – Hippocampus – a region of the brain involved in the consolidation of new memories

 – Prefrontal Cortex – functions of this brain region include discerning right from wrong, repressing unacceptable social behaviour, planning and other complex processes.
 It is also crucially involved with the development of the personality.

 – Serotonin – is a neurotransmitter that has been described as ‘a natural mood stabilizer’ and is involved in sleep and the regulation of anxiety (amongst other processes).
 Many experts subscribe to the theory that low levels of serotonin in the blood (and it is supposed, therefore, but not proven, in the brain) are associated with depression.

-– Vasopressin – this is a hormone that can be released directly into the brain and there exists a growing body of research that suggests it may be involved in sexual motivation, pair bonding and social behaviour.
+– Vasopressin – is a hormone that can be released directly into the brain and there exists a growing body of research that suggests it may be involved in sexual motivation, pair-bonding and social behaviour.